Why Digitization Is Changing Onboarding and Engagement

 Employee Onboarding Statistics You Should Know In 2022

 Strategic employee onboarding still holds importance in companies that want to create a great onboarding experience.
-Organisations that invest in their onboarding systems are more likely to see increased engagement levels and proficiency.
+Organizations that invest in their onboarding systems are more likely to see increased engagement levels and proficiency.

 Building an effective onboarding program is a continuous process.
 Whether you are just starting out with your program or looking for a room for improvement, here are employee onboarding statistics you should know.